 While it would be impossible for there not to be some form of impact on them, we can offer advice to parents on how to support children during separation and divorce.

-Sarah Hay, our Family Law Solicitor, looks at ways parents can support their children during separation for Mental Health Awareness Week (May 18-24).
+Sarah Bird, our Family Law Solicitor, looks at ways parents can support their children during separation for Mental Health Awareness Week (May 18-24).

 She said: “Children are very receptive and